lorenzgutierrez/lorenzgutierrez.github.io/_posts/2020-02-28-test-markdown.md

 **This was the first time I did webscrapping**

 ## Lets look at the data
-I ussualy use bullmarketbrokers as my main broker
+I ussually use bullmarketbrokers as my main broker

 In a normal day we can see a table like this one for the stock market